sinjab/ollama-reranker-test/README.md

-# Unified Reranker Testing Suite
+# Ollama Reranker Testing Suite

 A comprehensive testing framework for BGE and Qwen reranker models.
 This project validates and benchmarks different reranker implementations for document ranking and relevance scoring.